How Can I Contest a Trust in California?

 Trusts are frequently used by families as part of estate planning for parents to convey their assets to children and avoid the California probate process.
 As a result, many inheritance disputes involve trust disputes and lead to lawsuits.
 It is known as trust contests.
 A trust may have been created or amended by an elderly parent who lacked the necessary capacity to make decisions.

 A trust document may have been changed to benefit one beneficiary at the expense of others.
 If you suspect fraud or undue influence in the creation or revisions of a trust, then contesting it in a California court is your option to fight for your inheritance.
 A trust contest is a legal objection to the validity of a trust.
-Having a trusted contest attorney who understands California laws (creation and administration of trusts) is your safest choice.
+Having a trust contest attorney who understands California laws (creation and administration of trusts) is your safest choice.

 We have extensive litigation experience in courtrooms throughout California.
 Albertson & Davidson has recovered more than $130 million in court verdicts and negotiated settlements for our clients.
 The attorneys at Albertson & Davidson, LLP help individuals and families in California work through disputes involving contested trusts.

 Let the California trust litigation attorneys at Albertson & Davidson, LLP review the details.
 Discuss with them how to contest a trust in California and whether a trust contest lawsuit is appropriate in your case.
 Call (877) 227-5366 to reach a trust contest lawyer.
 We handle trust contest litigation on a contingency fee basis.
 You can obtain skilled legal representation without any upfront costs.

 Why Should You Contest a Trust?

 Here are some situations where contesting a trust may be necessary: